Alan K. Goodboy, Ph.D.

 Professor and Peggy Rardin McConnell Research Chair of Communication Studies

-I've developed an interest in learning contemporary quantitative methods and statistics and completed over 480 hours of postdoctoral statistics courses.
+I've developed an interest in learning contemporary quantitative methods and statistics and completed over 800 hours of postdoctoral statistics courses.
+Currently I've been focusing on intensive longitudinal methods of data analysis.
 Quantitative methods and statistics is always evolving and improving, so I take yearly coursework to stay up to date.
-I've learned from, and published with, world-renowned statisticians.
+I've learned from world-renowned statisticians.
 The best part of this continuing statistics education is bringing back new methods/statistics knowledge to our PhD students in the graduate courses I teach.

-For more information about my research, check out my vita, lab, current projects, and downloadable full-text publications.
+For more information about my research, check out my vita, current projects, and downloadable full-text publications.

 EDUCATION